If you’re considering returning to work after retiring or, as it has come to be known, ‘unretiring’, then you’re not alone.

 3. The job search process can be tough

-Although here at Rest Less, we are committed to finding and increasing job opportunities for over 50s, the job search process can still be tough at times.
+Although, here at Rest Less, we’re committed to finding and increasing job opportunities for those over 50, the job search process can still be tough at times.

-Age discrimination in the workplace is unfortunately still prevalent in the UK job market, even though it is illegal under the Equality Act of 2010.
-For instance, our research shows that unemployed over 50s are two and a half times as likely as younger age groups to be out of work for at least two years.
+Age discrimination in the workplace is unfortunately still prevalent in the UK job market, even though it’s illegal under the Equality Act of 2010.
+For example, our research shows that unemployed over 50s are two and a half times as likely as younger age groups to be out of work for at least two years.

-If you do decide to begin your job-search process, then we have plenty of resources and information that can help.
-For instance, you can visit our jobs and careers page to search for vacancies and read careers advice, or you can join our job seekers group on Facebook.
+If you do decide to begin your job search process, we have plenty of resources and information that can help.
+For example, you can visit our jobs and careers page to search for vacancies and read career advice, or join our job seekers group on Facebook.

-4. Returning to work might mean that you are pushed into a higher tax bracket
+4. Returning to work might mean that you're pushed into a higher tax bracket

 What other options do I have if I decide not to return to work?

-If you’re thinking about returning to work after retiring, first, it might be worth considering other options that could help to solve the unfavourable aspects of your retirement.
-For example:
+If you’re thinking about returning to work after retiring, it might be worth considering other options that could help to solve the unfavourable aspects of your retirement.

 Consider getting a dog – Caring for a pet is a meaningful way to re-establish many of the benefits of working in your life.
-A pooch will help establish a new routine with its daily walks and feeding, as well as help to combat loneliness.
-If you’re considering getting a dog, you might want to take a look at our guide to adopting.
-Or, if you’re on the fence, check out the benefits of owning a pet.
+A pooch will help establish a new routine with its daily walks and feeding, as well as help combat loneliness.

-Note: Though owning a dog can add great purpose to your life, it’s important to remember that they come with a great deal of responsibility.
-Always do your research first, and make sure that it’s the right decision for you – both practically and financially – before making the commitment.
+Note: Though owning a dog can add great purpose to your life, it’s important to remember that they come with a huge amount of responsibility.
+Remember to always do your research first and make sure that it’s the right decision for you – both practically and financially – before making the commitment.

-Learn new skills – Although going back to work can be a great way to keep your brain healthy, learning new skills and engaging with new activities outside of the workplace can be equally as effective.
+Learn new skills – Although going back to work can help to keep your brain healthy, learning new skills and engaging with new activities outside of the workplace can have a similar impact.
 Consider checking out the learning section of our site, which has a wide variety of popular courses, as well as learning resources and inspiration.

 Going back to work can be an appealing option if you’re feeling dissatisfied with retirement.
 Working can offer a sense of purpose and routine, as well as social connections which can help to combat loneliness.
 However, going back to work is a big step and there are many factors to consider.

-We hope that this article has given you some things to consider if you are thinking about going back to work.
-Just like retiring in the first place, ‘unretiring’ is an incredibly personal decision, and what’s right for some might not be right for others.
+We hope that this article has given you some things to consider if you’re thinking about going back to work.
+Just like retiring in the first place, unretiring is an incredibly personal decision, and what’s right for some might not be right for others.
 Only you can make the final decision.